KrishnenduGhosh/TB/README.md

 ## 4. Concept Extraction:
 A. Key-concepts are extracted for each textbook sections.
 The code '3_concept.py' extracts the topics and stores in '4_Concept' folder in JSON format.
 We create 'uConcepts.txt' to store all the unique concepts.
 We also create 7 different files (with name of the corrsponding grade-levels, e.g., '6.txt' for grade-level 6) to store the concepts, used in the textbooks asscoiated to specific grade-levels.

 B. Wikipedia links are extracted for the extracted concepts.
 The code '4_wiki.py' extracts the inlinks and outlinks, and stores in '4_Link' folder in TXT format.
 It also randomly selects a set of 100 concepts and stores them with their inlnks and outlinks in '4_Aspect' folder in TXT format.
 This folder contains three files: 'Related.txt,' 'Prerequisite.txt,' and 'Dependent.txt.'
-We assigned annotatotrs to tag these concepts and their aspcts as right/wrong, and this annotation is stored as 'GS_Aspects.txt' (available at https://drive.google.com/open?id=1peCDKd2u1xUuez5waN-2OgFRaSvUelh3).
+We assigned annotatotrs to tag these concepts and their aspcts as right/wrong, and this annotation is stored as 'GS_Aspects.txt' (under folder 'GS' available at https://drive.google.com/drive/folders/1sbZoJzqcABbMce9uj1AojsQbDOqjCQaq?usp=sharing).

 ## 5. Deficiency Diagnosis:
 A. The concepts from '4_Concept' folder are shown to annotators and they are asked to tag the cooresponding deficiency.
-This annotation is stored as 'GS_Deficiency.txt' (available at https://drive.google.com/open?id=1peCDKd2u1xUuez5waN-2OgFRaSvUelh3), made by combining 'GS1_Deficiency.txt' and 'GS1_Deficiency.txt.'
+This annotation is stored as 'GS_Deficiency.txt' (under folder 'GS' available at https://drive.google.com/drive/folders/1sbZoJzqcABbMce9uj1AojsQbDOqjCQaq?usp=sharing), made by combining 'GS1_Deficiency.txt' and 'GS1_Deficiency.txt.'

 B. '5_sfeature.py' extracts the section-specfic features and stores in '5_sfeature' folder.
 Similarly, '6_cfeature.py' extracts the concept=specific features and stores in '6_cfeature' folder.
 Combining this features values with the annotation lables from 'GS_Deficiency.txt', we create a 'feature.txt' representing the feature vector and label.